Classification: tyrosine kinase inhibitor

 How to take Osimertinib

-If you have trouble swallowing pills, the tablet can be placed in container with 4 tablespoons of non-carbonated water.
+If you have trouble swallowing pills, the tablet can be placed in a container with 60ml (2 ounces) of non-carbonated water.
 Do not crush the tablet or heat the liquid.
 Stir until the tablet is in small pieces (it will not dissolve completely).
 You can drink the water or administer the medication through a naso-gastric tube.
-Add an additional 4 to 8 ounces of water to the container and either drink or administer the fluid into the naso-gastric tube to ensure the entire dose is administered.
+Add an additional 120ml to 240ml (4 to 8 ounces) of water to the container and either drink or administer the fluid into the naso-gastric tube to ensure the entire dose is administered.

 Storage and Handling